DebAxom/AlertWizJs/README.md

     props is an object:
         title: title to be displayed on the input box.
         msg: msg to be displayed on the input box.
+        ok: text to be displayed on the button of the alertbox. (optional)(default:'OK')
         inputType: Type of input (optional) (default:'text')
     callback is optional.
             Example: window.alertwiz.Input(props,res=>console.log(res)); // res is the input from the user.